 Staff, parents, governors and pupils have all contributed to a 'Charter for Learning' which was generated as the school introduced the new primary curriculum from September 2014.
 This shared vision for learning describes the key elements of a 'great curriculum' and the qualities of 'Tilston learners' as described by the school community.
-The school's curriculum overviews can be downloaded at the bottom of the page.
+The school's curriculum long term overviews can be downloaded below.

 A great curriculum...